Analog Devices Inc at Sanford C Bernstein Strategic Decisions Co

 Stacy Aaron Rasgon - Sanford C. Bernstein & Co., LLC., Research Division - Senior Analyst

-I guess we'll get started.
 Good morning, everyone.
-Thank you for coming.
-I'm Stacy Rasgon.
-I cover the U.S. semiconductor sector here at Bernstein, and it's my great honor today to introduce our guest, the President and CEO of Analog Devices, Mr. Vincent Roche.
+I'm Stacy Rasgon, and I cover the U.S. semiconductor sector here at Bernstein.
+I want to welcome you to our Strategic Decisions Conference.

-So of all the companies I cover, ADI is one of the most respected.
-It's got an extremely high-quality franchise in the analog space, particularly as it relates to signal conversion and processing.
-Over the last decade or so, they've embarked on the rationalization program of their product portfolio and manufacturing footprint.
-They were smart enough to exit mobile like early enough to actually get paid because I think you may be one of the few guys that actually got paid to exit a mobile business.
-They've increasingly focused their product offerings on high-value applications like whatever the end market is as well as greatly increasing their presence in new markets, automotive, health care, even more recently, consumer.
+Before I begin today's session, I'd like to say a word on how our interactive Q&A is going to work.
+We're using a service called Pigeonhole.
+There is a link on the left side of your screen to access Pigeonhole.
+When you click that link, it will open up a new window in your browser and the video will continue in your prior browser.
+You can use that window to submit questions in the box at the top.
+You can also vote on questions that have already been submitted by pressing the up triangle next to any one of them.
+So please go ahead and click on that Pigeonhole link now.
+Hopefully, everyone has now done that.
+You can submit questions for Vince beginning right now for ADI and at any time during the presentation, and we will leave time for that Q&A at the end.

+Also, we are working with our partner, Procensus, to do live polling on t

 Analog Devices Inc at Sanford C Bernstein Strategic Decisions Conference Transcript